-Lisa Kwong currently teaches as an Adjunct Lecturer for the Department of English at IU.
-She has served as an event coordinator for the Fountain Square Poetry Series in Bloomington since 2012.
+Lisa Kwong is currently an Adjunct Lecturer for the Departments of English and American Studies at IU, teaching courses in composition and Asian-American Studies.
+She has also served as an event coordinator for the Fountain Square Poetry Series in Bloomington since 2012.
 Under her leadership, Fountain Square Poetry Series has fostered collaboration between the local and university writing communities with the goal of featuring a diverse range of poets.
 An enthusiastic participant in the Bloomington literary community, she is a member of the Writers Guild at Bloomington and has been a featured reader in the Upstart Poets Series, First Sunday Prose Reading Series (nonfiction), Last Sunday Poetry Reading Series, The Spoken Word Stage at Fourth Street Festival, and Lemonstone Reading Series.

 Born and raised in Radford, Virginia, she is an AppalAsian poet in the Midwest.
 She earned her MFA in Poetry from Indiana University in 2014.
 She received a BA in English and minor in clarinet performance from Appalachian State University (ASU) in Boone, North Carolina.
 From 2004-2011, Lisa organized National Poetry Month readings and was a guest speaker in English classes at ASU and Radford University.

 Lisa was inspired to claim the AppalAsian identity after learning that Frank X Walker had coined the term Affrilachian.
 She has lectured about writing as an AppalAsian in IU undergraduate courses in American Studies and Anthropology, as well as at IU's Annual International Interdisciplinary Graduate Conference and the IU Asian Culture Center.
 She has been interviewed about her AppalAsian experiences for the radio program Asians in Appalachia Series for Voice of America, English to Asia Programs.